junxit/us-congress-bills-117/bill.md

 ## § 3.
 Report on maternal mortality and severe maternal morbidity among pregnant and postpartum veterans

-- **(a)** *GAO report* Not later than 2 years after the date of the enactment of this Act, the Comptroller General of the United States shall submit to the Committees on Veterans’ Affairs of the Senate and the House of Representatives, and make publicly available, a report on maternal mortality and severe maternal morbidity among pregnant and postpartum veterans, with a particular focus on racial and ethnic disparities in maternal health outcomes for veterans.
+- **(a)** *GAO report* Not later than two years after the date of the enactment of this Act, the Comptroller General of the United States shall submit to the Committees on Veterans’ Affairs of the Senate and the House of Representatives, and make publicly available, a report on maternal mortality and severe maternal morbidity among pregnant and postpartum veterans, with a particular focus on racial and ethnic disparities in maternal health outcomes for veterans.
 - **(b)** *Matters included* The report under subsection (a) shall include the following:
   - **(1)** To the extent practicable—
     - **(A)** the number of pregnant and post­par­tum veterans who have experienced a pregnancy-related death or pregnancy-associated death in the most recent 10 years of available data;